Zaki140502/Zaki140502/README.md

 ## About Me

-Hey My Name is Achmad Muzaki, I'm Student at UIN Maulana Malik Ibrahim.I am a Tech Enthusiast.
+Hey My Name is Achmad Muzaki, I'm Student at UIN Maulana Malik Ibrahim.
+I am a Web Developer.
 Looking forward to learn new skills and add them in the list.

 ## Fun Fact